Definition

 US Department of Veterans Affairs Issues Biennial Report on Toxicant Exposure at Karshi-Khanabad Air Base (K2)

-The US VA's 2025 biennial report on K2 air base toxicant exposure finds no elevated health risks to date, despite detecting depleted uranium at background levels.
-These findings provide the scientific baseline for upcoming VA rulemaking that may expand 'presumptive condition' status for veterans exposed to toxic substances.
+The US Department of Veterans Affairs has released its 2025 biennial report on toxicant exposure at the K2 air base, finding no elevated health risks despite the presence of background-level depleted uranium.
+This data will serve as the scientific foundation for upcoming rulemaking to expand disability benefit eligibility for veterans exposed to toxic substances.

 Germany (BAuA) Publishes Study On Silica Dust Exposure Thresholds And Spirometric Decline

-Germany’s BAuA has published a study identifying specific exposure thresholds for respirable crystalline silica linked to lung function decline.
-These findings provide a scientific basis for potential future tightening of occupational exposure limits (OELs) and workplace safety standards for silica dust.
+Germany's BAuA has published new research defining specific exposure thresholds for respirable crystalline silica linked to significant lung function decline.
+These findings provide a scientific basis for potential tightening of occupational exposure limits and workplace safety standards for silica-intensive industries.

 US MSHA Seeks Comment on Extension of Information Collection for Periodic Medical Surveillance Examinations for Coal Miners

-The US Mine Safety and Health Administration (MSHA) is seeking public comment on the extension of mandatory medical surveillance reporting requirements for coal miners.
-While no substantive changes to existing health monitoring standards are proposed, operators should validate current data collection processes to ensure alignment with federal recordkeeping and respiratory health oversight.
+The US Mine Safety and Health Administration is seeking public comment on the extension of mandatory medical surveillance reporting requirements for coal miners.
+While no substantive changes to health standards are proposed, operators should verify data collection processes to ensure continued alignment with federal respiratory health oversight.

 Netherlands RIVM Assesses Feasibility of Cohort Study on Occupational Pesticide Exposure

-The Dutch RIVM has confirmed the feasibility of a large-scale cohort study to track long-term health impacts of occupational pesticide exposure.
-This initiative signals a shift toward data-driven worker protection policies that could lead to stricter occupational exposure limits or use restrictions for specific pesticide classes.
+The Dutch RIVM has confirmed the feasibility of a large-scale cohort study to monitor long-term health impacts of occupational pesticide exposure.
+This initiative signals a shift toward evidence-based worker protection policies that may lead to stricter occupational exposure limits or targeted use restrictions for specific pesticide classes.

 These are just a few of the most recent Respiratory Toxicity alerts.
 Foresight tracks every jurisdiction, every day — and surfaces only what affects your portfolio, with full citations and evidence.